 Tell me more: The Feast on Foot tour starts at 10am sharp every Saturday and runs for approximately three hours.

 Segway Sensation SA, Adelaide

 Why walk when you can ride?
 Segway Sensation SA offers tours around Adelaide's Riverbank Precinct, starting from the the par 3 golf course, just north of the River Torrens weir.

 Segway tour guides provide full training, then it’s off to explore the Riverbank on two wheels.
 Travelling slightly faster than walking speed - up to 15km/h on the standard setting - follow a six kilometre trail taking in major attractions including Adelaide Oval, Adelaide Convention Centre, the Riverbank bridge, Adelaide Festival Centre and Adelaide Zoo.

-Tell me more: One hour tours run from Wednesday to Monday, including public holidays.
-See Segway Sensation SA website for more information.
+Tell me more: Join a Segway Sensations tour for one hour on Wednesday to Monday, including public holidays.